 Since its launch in March 2014, John Laing Environmental Assets Group (JLEN) has built up a diverse portfolio of wind, solar, anaerobic digestion, waste and wastewater projects.
-It uses most of the revenue from these to pay its dividends (currently a yield of 5.9%) and the balance goes to reinvest in new projects, to help maintain the long-term value of the portfolio when adjusted for inflation.
-JLEN is targeting an internal rate of return between 7.5% and 8.5% (net of fees and expenses) on its £1 issue price over the long-term.
+It uses most of the revenue from these to pay an attractive yield (currently 5.9%) and the balance goes to reinvest in new projects, to help maintain the long-term value of the portfolio in real terms.
+JLEN is targeting an IRR between 7.5% and 8.5% (net of fees and expenses) on its £1 issue price over the long-term.

-Growing dividend from investment in environmental infrastructure assets
+Progressive dividend from investment in environmental infrastructure assets

 JLEN aims to provide its shareholders with a sustainable dividend, paid quarterly, that increases progressively in line with inflation, and to preserve the capital value of its portfolio on a real basis over the long term.
-It invests in environmental infrastructure assets with predictable, wholly or partially inflation-linked cash flows supported by long-term contracts or stable regulatory frameworks.
+It invests in environmental infrastructure assets with predictable, wholly or partially index-linked cash flows supported by long-term contracts or stable regulatory frameworks.

-Environmental infrastructure comprises projects that utilise natural or waste resources, or support more environmentally-friendly approaches to economic activity.
+Environmental infrastructure comprises projects that utilise natural or waste resources or support more environmentally-friendly approaches to economic activity.
 This could involve the generation of renewable energy (including solar, wind, hydropower and biomass technologies), the supply and treatment of water, the treatment and processing of waste, and projects that promote energy efficiency.